Cloudxtreme/CI-slave-images/README.md

 For Google Compute Engine:

+    * Either

+      * Run `gcloud auth login`

+      * Set GOOGLE_APPLICATION_CREDENTIALS to a json key file downloaded from the GCE console to authenticate as a service account.

     * GCE_PUBLIC_KEY (Absolute file path to a public ssh key to use)

     * GCE_PRIVATE_KEY (Absolute file path to a private ssh key to use)